TomLisankie/readertron/README.md

+- quickpost@readertron.com
+- No more caching for unread sequences
+- -1 counts?
+- legal theory blog formatting

 ## Readertron

 Readertron is an attempt to revive the old "social" Google Reader -- see particularly my [lament](#lament) below -- and a fun experiment in building useful software.